 Yes.
-Each year, regardless of your decision to accept or decline the UVM Student Insurance, you must complete the online insurance decision/waiver form.
+Regardless of your decision to accept or decline the UVM Student Insurance, you must complete the online insurance decision/waiver form every year.
 This is how we ensure you are properly covered.
-Again, this process must be completed EVERY YEAR.

 Students who fail to complete the insurance decision/waiver form by this date will be charged for the UVM Plan, and will have a hold placed on their UVM student account.
 This hold is removed when you complete the insurance decision/waiver process, and the charge will be backed off if you can show that you have comparable insurance coverage.

 The last possible date to change a decision or to enroll in the UVM Student Health Insurance is September 15 for the FALL and February 15 for the spring semester.
 Please note that in order to complete the form:

 - If you are deciding on SHIP, you will only need your Student ID Number to complete the form.

 - If you are waiving SHIP, you will need your current health insurance card or equivalent, with subscriber/member ID number, primary subscriber's name and subscriber's relationship to you.